How to Fix the WordPress White Screen of Death

 If you don’t have access to wp-admin…

 It’s still possible to disable your themes and plugins via SFTP.
 Connect to your website, and navigate to the wp-content folder.
 This is where you’ll find all your site’s theme and plugin files.
 By renaming the files, you can deactivate the theme or plugin on your site.
 After you’ve made a change, do a hard refresh on your site.
-If it loads, that means you found the correct plugin!
-(And should now be able to log into wp-admin again).
-If you’re still seeing a white screen of death, you may have a different problem on your hands.
+If it loads, that means you found the correct plugin, and you should now be able to log into wp-admin again).

-Pro-tip: Sometimes the problem isn’t a single plugin or theme, but how they’re interacting with one another.
-To rule this out, you may need to disable all themes and plugins, and reinstall them one at a time.
+Pro tip: Sometimes the problem isn’t a single plugin, but how they’re interacting with one another.
+To rule this out, disable all plugins and see if your WordPress site reappears.
+If it does, reinstall the plugins one at a time, refreshing your site after each installation.
+When your site disappears again, you’ve likely found the culprit.

 Beyond conflicts, outdated WordPress plugins can sometimes cause HTTP 500 errors.
-If you’ve been putting off updates, we recommend running those to ensure your plugins and theme are in tip-top shape!
+If you’ve been putting off updates, we recommend running those to ensure your plugins and theme are up to date.

 Syntax errors are typically caused by a mistake in your code syntax.
-You may have accidentally mistyped or pasted in the wrong syntax, and that caused the WSoD.
+You may have accidentally mistyped or pasted in the wrong syntax, and that caused the white screen error.
+Very often, you can resolve these by simply undoing whatever it was you just did that caused the error.

-The easiest way to resolve syntax errors is to roll your site back to the version before the white screen of death.
+The easiest way to resolve syntax errors caused by themes or plugins is to roll your site back to the version before the white screen of death.
 This pushes your site back and restores it to the last backup before the errors were made, rather than having to jump in and edit the code.

 Another way to resolve syntax errors would be to edit the file(s) mentioned in the syntax error.
-Typically a syntax error will reference a file along with the line of code in which the error is found.
+Typically, a syntax error will reference a file along with the line of code in which the error is found.
+While the error message tells you exactly where the error is, you’ll need sharp PHP skills if you want to fix it.

 To edit the impacted file(s), you can take two different approaches: